 The asset management sub-group considers all matters relating to asset management and works to develop and share good practice and continuous improvement in asset management issues.

-More information on THHF Executive and sub-groups can be found in these short briefing documents:
+More information on THHF Executive and sub-groups can be found in the following short briefing documents.

 Resident Scrutiny Panel

 THHF supported the formation of a Resident Scrutiny Panel that consists of one resident representative from each of the Registered Providers.
 The purpose of the group is to share best practice taking place within each of the Registered Providers and participate in joint scrutiny activities that support the drive for continuous improvement.

 The Scrutiny Panel is in its second year and much of the last year has been spent training and consolidating the group with the help of an Independent Resident Mentor.
 This additional support enabled the Panel to successfully complete their first joint scrutiny exercise.

 The Panel chose to explore the effectiveness of the Mutual Exchange process across Registered Providers in light of the impact of recent welfare reform legislation.
 The key recommendations arising from their report will be discussed by the THHF Executive with a view to agreeing which elements of best practice can be implemented to improve the numbers of tenants being able to secure a transfer using this method.

 The Panel have also been engaged in preparing and presenting the results of a number of service reviews across their respective Registered Providers.
 This approach has helped them to gain a better understanding of how their landlords’ business operates and improve their confidence so they feel better prepared to challenge their landlords to improve the way services are currently delivered.